 Basic earnings per share is calculated by dividing net income attributable to ordinary equity holders of the Company (the numerator) by the weighted-average number of shares outstanding (the denominator) during the period.
 The balance of the TCL Employee Share Ownership Plan (ESOP) relating to the cost of unallocated shares held by the ESOP is presented as a separate component in equity.
-The weighted average number of unallocated shares held by the ESOP during the year is deducted in computing the weighted average number of ordinary shares in issue.
+The weighted average number of unallocated shares held by the ESOP during the weighted average number of ordinary shares in issue.
 The Group has no dilutive potential ordinary shares in issue.